voxj/voxj/README.md

-# I will change this soon.
+# I will remake this soon.